 This Classic Cioppino is a true favorite Italian seafood stew originating in the incredible city of San Francisco.
 It is beautiful, and actually quite easy to make.
-You just need a couple hours from start to finish.
-Plus, you can tweak to you own tastes.
+You just need a couple of hours from start to finish.
+Plus, you can tweak it to your own tastes.
 Enjoy!!

 ½red bell peppercored, seeded, chopped (about ½ cup)